Askeran17/lawforyou/README.md

 This site is dedicated to legal assistance to people who need to protect their rights.
 On this site you will find a variety of legal services, thanks to which the visitor has a large choice of options for solving their problems.
 For example, the user can order a free consultation with a lawyer, where the user and the lawyer will analyze the problem together, the user is also given the opportunity to make a brief forecast of his case, what is the probability of a positive or negative decision.

 The scope of paid services includes, for example, writing a contract, appealing a decision in government agencies and court, a notary seal, filing a petition, etc. Under each service, the user can leave a review and evaluate the offered service.
 The user also has the opportunity to follow the company's news via Facebook, by subscribing to the company's Facebook page, as well as subscribing to the mailing list.
+LawForYou - works primarily with civil law.

 ## User Experience